Outdoor Activities For Kids During The School Holidays

-The summer holidays are a great time to bond with your kids and encourage them to try out new activities.
+The school holidays are a great time to bond with your kids and encourage them to try out new activities.
 Most areas of the UK have plenty going on - but working out exactly what to do, can be a bit of challenge.
 If you’re struggling for inspiration, we've got some great ideas to get you started below, including a few for when the weather's not so good.

 Image Source: Marcus Hansson